$\rho$-arbitrage and $\rho$-consistent pricing for star-shaped risk measures: Introduction

+Not surprisingly, risk measures have played an important role for defining $\fE$, starting with Jaschke and K{\"u}chler \cite{jaschke2001coherent}, who studied the absence of \emph{good-deals of the second kind} in a topological framework.
+Their results were generalised by Staum \cite{staum2004fundamental}, and sharpened by Cherny \cite{cherny2008pricing}.
+More recently, Arduca and Munari \cite{arduca2020fundamental} have studied the absence of \emph{good-deals of the first kind} and \emph{scalable good-deals}.
+We elaborate on these papers and discuss how they compare to our work in Remarks \ref{rmk:strong rho arb pricing bounds}(b) and \ref{rmk:applying dual char reg arb}(b).

+In this paper, market consistency is defined through the absence of (strong) $\rho$-arbitrage.
+This terminology is motivated by the observation that markets that admit (strong) $\rho$-arbitrage are not consistent with $\rho$ since the risk constraint becomes void.
+We answer (Q4) by using our answers to (Q2).
+In Theorem \ref{cor: elliptical market}, we are able to compute the (strong) $\rho$-consistent price bounds for a new asset in a market with elliptical returns.
+Theorem (\ref{cor:strong rho arb pricing bounds}) \ref{cor:rho arb pricing bounds} gives \emph{explicit} (strong) $\rho$-consistent price bounds for $Y$ in a general market using (absolutely continuous) equivalent martingale measures.

-The rest of the paper is organised as follows.
-After discussing some related literature in Section \ref{sec:rel lit}, Section \ref{section:setup} describes our modelling framework.
-Section \ref{sec:sensitivity to large losses} is devoted to primal answers to (Q1)-(Q3).
-Section \ref{sec:convex risk measures} provides a dual characterisation of (strong) $\rho$-arbitrage for convex risk measures and also gives a dual description of convex risk measures on Orlicz hearts that are suitable for portfolio selection.
+The remainder of the paper is organised as follows.
+Section \ref{section:setup} describes our modelling framework.
+Section \ref{sec:sensitivity to large losses} is devoted to primal answers to (Q1)-(Q3), and also to (Q4) in the case of elliptical markets.
+Section \ref{sec:convex risk measures} provides a dual characterisation of (strong) $\rho$-arbitrage for convex risk measures and dual answers to (Q4).
 In Section \ref{sec:Applications} we apply our theoretical results to two classes of examples: risk functionals based on loss functions and $g$-adjusted Expected Shortfall risk measures.
-As part of the latter class, we also introduce the new risk measure of Loss Sensitive Expected Shortfall.
 Section \ref{sec:conclusion} concludes.
-Appendix~\ref{app:examples} contains some counterexamples complementing the theory.
-Appendix \ref{app:star-shapedness} recalls some results relating star-shaped sets/functions with their recession cones/functions.
-Appendix \ref{app:convex analysis} contains key definitions and results on convex analysis (that are used mainly in Section \ref{sec:convex risk measures}), and Appendix \ref{app:additional results} contains some additional technical results and all proofs.
+Appendix~\ref{app:examples} contains some counterexamples complementing the theory, Appendix \ref{app:convex analysis} contains key definitions and results on convex analysis (that are used in Section \ref{sec:convex risk measures}), and Appendix \ref{app:additional results} contains some additional technical results and all proofs.